zanedurante/DigitGan/README.md

 GANs have proven to be excellent networks for producing original images given a dataset to learn from, some of the better images produced by this network will be selected and posted on here so that they can be viewed.

+Also, future work for this project might be posted here.